fteychene/packer-kvm-debian-sample/README.md

 Configuration script is copied from [multani/packer-qemu-debian](https://github.com/multani/packer-qemu-debian).
 Thx a lot for this template to configure cloud-image to be ran locally easily.
+You can find more informations and example preseed from [debian documentation](https://wiki.debian.org/DebianInstaller/Preseed#Default_preseed_files)

 ```
 ❯ packer build debian-netinst.pkr.hcl